 Separating your business and personal expenses is crucial to smart business management.
 But you don’t necessarily need to open a new credit card to do it.
 If you have more than one personal credit card, you could start using one for business expenses only.

-If, however, you want to take advantage of the perks that business credit cards have to offer, take some time research top business credit cards and compare them to find the best one for your business.
+However, if you want to take advantage of the perks that business credit cards have to offer, take some time researching top business credit cards and compare them to find the best one for your business.
 Using Nav is also the best way to find the right small business loans for you since you see what you can qualify for — before you apply.